leozz37/leozz37/README.md

 # Hi, I'm Leonardo

-I'm a 21 years old backend developer focused on C++ and Python, and I'm robotics and astronautics enthusiast.
+I'm a 21 years old backend developer focused on C++ and Python, robotics and astronautics enthusiast.
 Feel free to contact me on my social medias.

 ## Curiosities